dmsc/emu2/README.md

                        "signed" comparison instructions (JLE instead of JBE).
                        This is needed at least for MASM versions 1.0 and 1.10.

+- `EMU2_DOSVER`        Changes the reported DOS version, allowing programs that checks this version to run.
+You can specify a major version or a major dot minor, for example "3.20", "2.11" or "5".

 - `EMU2_ROWS`          Setups the VGA text mode to the given number of rows, from 12 to 50 at the program start.
 Some full-screen DOS programs will retrieve this info and adjust the screen